Kahmyl/chatapp/README.md

-# chatapp
+# Cruizers
-Landing page is Index.php
+A realt-time chatapp with file-sharing built with php, javascript and WebSocket for the real-time